Chicano Moratorium

 The Chicano Moratorium, formally known as the National Chicano Moratorium Committee Against The Vietnam War, was a movement of Chicano anti-war activists that built a broad-based coalition of Mexican-American groups to organize opposition to the Vietnam War.
-Led by activists from local colleges and members of the Brown Berets, a group with roots in the high school student movement that staged walkouts in 1968, the coalition peaked with an August 29, 1970 march in East Los Angeles that drew 30,000 demonstrators.
+Led by activists from local colleges and members of the Brown Berets, a group with roots in the high school student movement that staged the East L.A.
+Walkouts in 1968, the coalition peaked with an August 29, 1970 march in East Los Angeles that drew 30,000 demonstrators.
 The march was described by scholar Lorena Oropeza as "one of the largest assemblages of Mexican Americans ever."
 It was the largest anti-war action taken by any single ethnic group in the USA.
-It was second in size only to the massive U.S. immigration reform protests of 2006.
+It is the second largest protest led by Mexican-Americans in U.S. history, following the massive U.S. immigration reform protests of 2006.

 The event was reportedly watched by the Los Angeles FBI office, who later "refused to release the entire contents" of their documentation and activity.
 The Chicano Moratorium march in East L.A. was organized by Chicano activists Ramsés Noriega and Rosalio Muñoz.
-Muñoz was the leader of the Chicano Moratorium Committee until November 1970, when he was ousted by Eustacio (Frank) Martinez, a police informer and agent provocateur for the Alcohol, Tobacco and Firearms Enforcement Division (ATF) of the U.S. Treasury Department, who committed illegal acts to allow the police to raid the headquarters of the committee and make arrests.
+Muñoz was the leader of the Chicano Moratorium Committee until November 1970, when he was ousted by Eustacio (Frank) Martinez, a police informant and agent provocateur for the Alcohol, Tobacco and Firearms Enforcement Division (ATF) of the U.S. Treasury Department, who committed illegal acts to allow the police to raid the headquarters of the committee and make arrests.
 Muñoz had returned as co-chair of the Moratorium in February 1971.

 Background

 The Chicano Moratorium was a movement of Chicano activists that organized anti-Vietnam War demonstrations and activities in Mexican American communities throughout the Southwest and elsewhere from November 1969 through August 1971.
 There was a common anti-war sentiment growing among the Mexican American community that was made evident by a multitude of demonstrators chanting, "Our struggle is not in Vietnam but in the movement for social justice at home," which was a key slogan of the movement.
-It was coordinated by the National Chicano Moratorium Committee (NCMC) and led largely by activists from the Chicano student movement (UMAS) with David Sanchez and the Brown Beret organization.
+It was coordinated by the National Chicano Moratorium Committee (NCMC) and led largely by activists from the Chicano student movement (United Mexican American Students, or UMAS) with David Sanchez and the Brown Beret organization.

 Draft resistance was a prevalent form of protest for Chicano anti-war activists, as it was for many youth at the time.
 Rosalio Muñoz, Ernesto Vigil, and Salomon Baldengro were some of the notable Chicanos who actively refused induction for the draft.“ For refusing to cooperate they faced a felony charge that could incur a minimum of five years prison time, $10,000, or both.